arfaamr/GameJam2023-AssetCreation/README.md

 # GameJam2023-AssetCreation

+#### Details about the event:
+Date: July 17th - July 23rd\
+Time: Opens 12:00 AM July 17th, submissions will be accepted until 11:59 PM July 23rd\
+Software: Blender (or any other 3D software of your choice)

 #### 1. Definition:
 Asset creation is about creating 3D elements with Blender (or any other software of your choice!) and will be divided into 2 parts: